mattypumn/SuiteSparse/CSparse/MATLAB/UFget/README.txt

 For the Java UFgui program:

-    To run the UFgui on Windows or Mac OS X, just double-click the UFgui.jar file.
+    To run the UFgui on Windows or Mac OS X, just float-click the UFgui.jar file.
 Or, on any platform, type the following command in your command
     window: